Mahoromatic: Anime

-The first series consisted of twelve episodes and ran from September 10, 2001 to January 28, 2002 on BS-i in Japan, and more or less followed the manga to the third volume.
+The first series consisted of twelve episodes and ran from September 10, 2001, to January 28, 2002, on BS-i in Japan, and more or less followed the manga to the third volume.
 The opening theme is "Kaerimichi" (Our Way Home) by Ayako Kawasumi and the ending theme is "Mahoro de MAMBO" by Triomatic (Asami Sanada, Manabi Mizuno, Yumi Kikuchi).
 It was directed by Hiroyuki Yamaga and features music by Toshio Masuda.
 Kazuhiro Takamura (from Gainax) designed the characters and served as chief animation director.
 Three episodes were outsourced outside of Shaft and Gainax: episode 2, produced at Studio Cats and Yuuhodou; and episode 7, produced at M.S.C.

 The second series also followed the manga, culminating in the story's end.
-This series ran from September 26, 2002 till January 16, 2003.
+This series ran from September 26, 2002, till January 16, 2003.
 The opening theme is "So-re-i-yu" (Soleil (French for "Sun")) by Ayako Kawasumi and the ending theme is "Triomatic Ran!
 Ran!
 Ran!" by Triomatic.
 The second season features the returning staff as the first season, but with Yamaga and Jukki Hanada also taking up the role as series composition writers.
 Shouji Saeki, who worked on the first series, was also promoted as the series' assistant director.
 Episodes 3, 7, and 12 were outsourced to Artland.

 Both seasons have an extra episode titled "End Year Special", shown after episode 10 and 12, respectively.
 These feature a refresher of all the events so far along with new conversations and discussions between characters.

-A television special, Mahoromatic: Summer TV Special (まほろまてぃっく夏のTVスペシャル, Mahoromatikku Natsu no Terebi Supesharu), set in the days when Minawa had become a regular part of the household, was produced and aired on August 15, 2003.
+A television special, Mahoromatic: Summer Special (まほろまてぃっく夏のTVスペシャル, Mahoromatikku Natsu no Terebi Supesharu), set in the days when Minawa had become a regular part of the household, was produced and aired on August 15, 2003.

-A two episode special entitled Mahoromatic: I'm Home Special (Mahoromatic: Tadaima Okaeri) was announced on August 22, 2009.
+A two episode special entitled Mahoromatic: I'm Home (まほろまてぃっく ただいま◇おかえり, Mahoromatic: Tadaima Okaeri) was announced on August 22, 2009.
 It aired on October 17 and October 24, 2009.
 It takes place during the second series, on days 270-268 of Mahoro's life timer.
-The opening theme is "Tadaima no Kaze" (ただいまの風, Returning Wind) by Ayako Kawasumi and the ending theme is "[Ma] no Tsuku Bugi!" ([ま]のつくブギ！, [Or] Take the Boogie) by Triomatic & Minawa & Mahoro.
+The opening theme is "Tadaima no Kaze" (ただいまの風) by Ayako Kawasumi and the ending theme is "[Ma] no Tsuku Bugi!" ([ま]のつくブギ！) by Triomatic & Minawa & Mahoro.
 Saeki, the assistant director of the second season, directed the special, and both Masuda and Takamura returned from the prior seasons.

 Originally the anime was licensed by Pioneer Entertainment (later Geneon Entertainment).
 As of October 2008, ADV Films had announced that they had regained licenses to both Mahoromatic, and Mahoromatic: Something More Beautiful, through its new Japanese licensor Sentai Filmworks.
 Currently, the anime is distributed by Sentai Filmworks (however, the '"Ep00 Special" and "End Year Specials" are absent).
-They also acquired Mahoromatic: I'm Home Special and released it in 2012, with the English dub produced at Bang Zoom!
+They also acquired Mahoromatic: I'm Home and released it in 2012, with the English dub produced at Bang Zoom!
 Entertainment.

-Mahoromatic, including both seasons and the summer special, is currently available through The Anime Network's free video on demand service, found on many cable systems and DirecTV.
+Mahoromatic, including both seasons and the summer special, was available through the Anime Network's free video on demand service, found on many cable systems and DirecTV.